TCZIB/QA_Project_1/README.md

     - I have three tables, the ability to add reviews, the ability to add movies, the ability to update movie information and the ability to delete entries

 - Usage of VCS (GIT)

+## Notes to build

+Certain environment variables must be set before running yourself, these are:

+- databaseLogin (URL to database or local sqlite database)
+- bad_words (Path to the /main_app/sub_programs/static/blacklisted_words.txt)